samaddo29/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory Display the contents list of your current directory in a long format
+script that prints the absolute path name of the current working directory Display the contents list of your current directory in a long format Display the contents list of your current directory in a long format